Quick Virtual Meeting Games: 15-Minute Team Activities

 Let’s Make Your Next Meeting Count

-A few well-timed 15-minute games for virtual meetings can shift the energy in the room, bring out real connection, and set the tone for the rest of the day.
-When structured with care and delivered with clarity, these quick moments feel less like fillers and more like something your team actually looks forward to.
+A few well-timed 15-minute games for virtual meetings shift energy, spark real connection, and set the tone for everything that follows.
+When delivered with intention and the right pacing, these quick moments stop feeling like filler and start becoming something your team actually looks forward to.

-What are the best 15-minute games for virtual meetings with large teams?
+What are the best 15-minute games for large virtual teams?

-Do I need special tools to run 15-minute games for virtual meetings?
+Do I need special software to run 15-minute virtual meeting games?